 ParkODU is an application to help drivers find available parking spaces closest to their destination on campus.
 It is accessible on any web browser on an Android and an iOS.
 The application will compile data gathered in real time by various vehicle counting systems installed in garages and parking lots and make the information available to drivers.
-The prototype of ParkODU will be simulation based as the data that would normally be obtained by the vehicle detection device will be simulated.
-The prototype of ParkODU will then the simulated data to demonstrate all the features and capabilities of the web app and the native Android/iOS App except support for digital signs.
+The ParkODU prototype will be simulation based as the data that would normally be obtained by the vehicle detection device will be simulated.
+The ParkODU prototype will then the simulated data to demonstrate all the features and capabilities of the web app and the native Android/iOS App except support for digital signs.